finninmunich/Maml-Reptile-RL/README.md

 To train your agent using pseudo MAML/PPO, please check the code in `main.py`

-To train your agent using Reptile, please check the code in `reptile_rl`
+To train your agent using Reptile, please check the code in `reptile_rl.py`

 **Halfcheetah Environments:**